Probability package for Macaulay2: The ProbabilityDistribution class

 \begin{enumerate}[(a)] \item \verb|density_X| is the probability density function $f_X$, \item \verb|probability_X| is the cumulative distribution function $F_X$, \item \verb|quantile_X| is the quantile function $Q_X$, and \item \verb|random X| is a random variate of $X$. \end{enumerate}

 To construct a \texttt{ProbabilityDistribution} object, use of one of the constructor methods, \texttt{discreteProbabilityDistribution} and \texttt{continuousProbabilityDistribution}.

 At minimum, these methods take a function (the probability density function) as input.
 If the support differs from $\{0, 1, \ldots\}$ (for discrete probability distributions) or $[0, \infty)$ (for continuous probability distributions), then it may be specified using the \verb|Support| option.
+This option takes a sequence of the form $(a, b)$.
+In the discrete case, this is interpreted as the set $\{a,\ldots,b\}\subset\ZZ$, and in the continuous case, the interval $(a,b)\subset\RR$.
+Setting $a=-\infty$ and/or $b=\infty$ is also allowed.

 A cumulative distribution function based on the probability density function is installed by default (using \verb|sum| for discrete probability distributions and \verb|integrate| for continuous probability distributions), but one may also be specified using the \verb|DistributionFunction| option.